Teners-net/laravel-extras/docs/traits/file-upload-trait.md

 # FileUploadTrait

-This trait provides a set of methods that can be used to handle file uploading, validation, and storage.
+This trait provides a set of methods that can be used to handle file uploading, and storage.
 It can be added to any Laravel model that needs to handle file uploads.

 ## Methods